2019 Solar Market is Off to the Races

 The utility photovoltaic segment led growth with more than 1.6 gigawatts coming online, which makes up 61 percent of photovoltaic capacity installed.
 Currently, the utility photovoltaic pipeline totals nearly 28 gigawatts.
 The report authors note that 2019 is on track to be a strong year for utility photovoltaic and forecast a 46 percent growth over 2018, supported by the 4.7GW of large-scale projects under construction.

 The 2019-2024 forecast has grown by more than 5GW since the last quarter—Florida is the largest contributor to this increase as its five-year outlook rose from 6GW to 9GW due to new solar procurement by Florida Power & Light, Duke Energy Florida, as well as other state utilities.
-This positions the Sunshine State to be on the top position for utility photovoltaic over the next six years.
+That positions the Sunshine State to lead the utility photovoltaic category over the next six years.

 The residential sector has registered annual growth, too, as 603 megawatts of residential solar installations started commercial operation during this period, rising 6 percent annually and 8 percent below the last quarter of 2018.
 However, despite robust installations, the residential market is still highly reliant on legacy states such as California and the Northeast.
 Even so, 29 percent of residential capacity in the first quarter of the year comes from markets outside the top 10 solar states by capacity, which marks the highest share for emerging markets in the industry’s history.